jseakle/hidden-clues/README.md

 **LLM use**

-This was made almost entirely with ChatGPT 5.
-I don't think LLMs are well suited for many purposes other than quickly making trivial bits of software like this, but it sure did nearly one-shot this task.
+This was made almost entirely with GPT 5.
+I think OpenAI and other such companies are very evil and doing great harm, but my employer is already paying them for access, so I don't think I've meaningfully supported them in the couple hours I spent on this.
+I also don't think LLMs are well suited for many purposes, but quickly making trivial bits of software like this is one them, and GPT 5 very nearly one-shot this task.
 However, it failed completely at linking the over-the-grid highligted clue box to the side panel clues, so I gave up on that eventually.
 I also spent way too long trying to use it to refine the button size and position, I should have just given up and done that part by hand.

 Here are the lightly-edited prompts that produced the initial almost-entirely-working version: